-With the sudden popularity and media attention to the term microblading, many are led to believe microblading is not a tattoo process.
-Permanent cosmetics, micropigmentation, dermal implantation, microblading/microstroking, eyebrow embroidery, and long-time/long-lasting makeup, are all different names for the same procedure – cosmetic tattooing.
+With the sudden popularity and media attention to the term microshading, many are led to believe microshading is not a tattoo process.
+Permanent cosmetics, micropigmentation, dermal implantation, microblading/microshading, eyebrow embroidery, and long-time/long-lasting makeup, are all different names for the same procedure – cosmetic tattooing.
 Any time color is placed into the skin with any device, it is a tattoo process as defined by many well informed regulators, the medical community, and dictionary sources.
 Denying this process is a tattoo can be problematic for those who would, for religious or other personal reasons, normally refuse to have a tattoo.

-Is a blade being used to perform the microblading tattoo procedure?
+Is a blade being used to perform the microshading tattoo procedure?

-Microblading is performed with a grouping or configuration of needles affixed to a handle to manually create lines that resemble eyebrow hairs.
+Microshading is performed with a grouping or configuration of needle affixed to a handle to manually create lines that resemble eyebrow hairs.
 Manual methods of tattooing have been used through the ages, and the tools have gone through changes over time from pre-historic sharpened stones to the hand tool devices currently being used.
 An actual scalpel or cutting-type blade should not be used under any circumstances as these are considered medical devices and cannot legitimately be used for this process.
-Any hand tool device (i.e., both handle and attached needles) used for microblading should be pre-sterilized and fully disposable.
+Any hand tool device (i.e., both handle and attached needles) used for microshading should be pre-sterilized and fully disposable.

 Is it semi-permanent?

-Why does microblading not last as long as other eyebrow tattooing techniques?
+Why does microshading not last as long as other eyebrow tattooing techniques?

 This is simply because a much smaller amount of pigment is inserted (tattooed) into the skin as compared to fully or solidly filled eyebrow tattoos.